TITLE 11 LABOR AND WORKERS COMPENSATION

 (b) whether the claimant knowingly failed, or caused another to fail, to disclose a material fact resulting in the overpayment.

-C. A finding that the overpayment was not the result of a decision on appeal or that the recovery would not cause extraordinary and lasting financial hardship shall preclude a waiver.
+(7) A finding that the TAA or TRA overpayment was not the result of a decision on appeal or that the recovery would not cause extraordinary and lasting financial hardship shall preclude a waiver.

-D. If a claimant fails, without good cause, to complete training, a job search or a relocation, any payment to such claimant that is not properly and necessarily expended in attempting to complete the activity shall constitute an overpayment.
+(8) If a TAA or TRA claimant fails, without good cause, to complete training, a job search or a relocation, any TAA or TRA payment to such claimant that is not properly and necessarily expended in attempting to complete the activity shall constitute an overpayment.
 Such overpayments shall be recovered or waived according to the standards of fault, equity and good conscience contained in 11.3.300.325 NMAC.

-E. In any event, no repayment shall be required or deduction made until a notice and an opportunity for fair hearing have been provided to the claimant in accordance with 11.3.500 NMAC, a determination has been issued by the department, and the determination has become final.
+C. .
+In any event, no repayment shall be required or deduction made until a notice and an opportunity for fair hearing have been provided to the claimant in accordance with 11.3.500 NMAC, a determination has been issued by the department, and the determination has become final.
+Once a waiver application has been received by the department, all collections activity, including benefit offsets, collections notices, or liens shall cease until the waiver application has been processed and the decision is deemed final or all appeal deadlines under 11.3.500 NMAC or NMRA 1-077 have expired.

 11.3.300.326 DOMESTIC ABUSE: